 The per-unit average value is expected to increase slightly from 2020 to 2021 based on information received from NADA.
 Generally, vehicles depreciate from year-over-year, however COVID-19 altered the trends.
 As a result, all major vehicle valuation services, not just NADA, indicated increased market values between January 2020 and January 2021.
 Demand for older cars increased as new car production halted.
 Buying a used car however does not necessarily increase the number of cars on the road.
 Mobility behavior also changed drastically, as many commuters have worked from home and others have stayed away from public transportation due to health concerns.
-While the County's median household income remains above \$100,000 and the unemployment rate has improved (currently 5.2%) consumers may still hold off on large purchases until they feel more confident with the pandemic and overall economy.
+While the County's median household income remains above \$100,000 and the unemployment rate has improved (currently 4.8%) consumers may still hold off on large purchases until they feel more confident with the pandemic and overall economy.

-It also cannot be reliably determined if the Virginia Department of Motor Vehicles (DMV) response to COVID-19 by closing all 75 DMV customer service centers and suspending all DMV Connect and DMV2Go mobile operations from March through May 2020 had an impact on the number of vehicles registered in 2020 or if there is a backlog that could impact FY 2021 and beyond.
-This backlog would have a similar impact on Motor Vehicle License Fee Revenue.
+It also cannot be reliably determined if the Virginia Department of Motor Vehicles (DMV) response to COVID-19 by closing all 75 DMV customer service centers and suspending all DMV

+Connect and DMV2Go mobile operations from March through May 2020 had an impact on the number of vehicles registered in 2020 or if there is a backlog that could impact FY 2021 and beyond.